Bandwidth Metering in SDX

 Dedicated bandwidth with a fixed rate of throughput

 In the bandwidth allocation method, each VPX instance is assigned a dedicated bandwidth.
 The instance is allowed to use the bandwidth up to the limit set.
 In dedicated mode the minimum and maximum bandwidth allocated are the same.
 If during a period, the VPX instance requires more bandwidth than allocated, then in the dedicated mode the instance cannot increase its throughput.
-This can be a downside if a VPX instance serves critical requests.
+This issue can be a downside if a VPX instance serves critical requests.

 Dedicated bandwidth with minimum assured throughput and bandwidth bursting ability